Treatment for glioma (astrocytoma)

 This group of gliomas includes anaplastic astrocytomas (grade 3) and glioblastoma multiforme (grade 4).
 Treatments include

-The surgery is followed by radiotherapy and sometimes chemotherapy.
+The surgery is often followed by radiotherapy or chemotherapy.

 After removal of a tumour some people who are fairly fit may have temozolomide chemotherapy capsules alongside radiotherapy and for several months afterwards.
-Or your doctor may keep the chemotherapy in reserve so that you can have it if the tumour starts to grow more quickly.
-Chemotherapy can help to shrink or control a tumour in more than a third of the people treated.
-Temozolomide works best in people who have a particular gene change and your doctors will test your tumour cells for this gene change.
-Older people whose tumours have the gene change may have this chemotherapy on its own rather than with radiotherapy.
+Or, your doctor may just use radiotherapy and keep the chemotherapy in reserve so that you can have it if the tumour starts to grow again.

 Another type of chemotherapy used is PCV, which contains the drugs procarbazine, lomustine (CCNU) and vincristine.
 You take the CCNU and procarbazine as tablets.
 You have to go to hospital to have the vincristine by injection into a vein.

 Some people have more surgery to remove as much of the tumour as possible.
 The surgeon may insert carmustine wafers into the area or the tumour.
 Or you may have radiotherapy, chemotherapy or a combination of treatments.

 Gliomas can occur in the brain stem but this is rare.
 It may sometimes be possible to take a biopsy from the tumour but the tumour cannot be removed.
 The brain stem is too delicate an area to operate on, so sometimes the surgeon feels it is too risky to even perform a biopsy.
 In these circumstances your specialist will talk to you about the likely diagnosis based on the MRI scan.